bk/wmk-docs/content/pagevars.md

 ---
-title: "Site and page variables"
+title: "Site, page and nav variables"
 slug: pagevars
 weight: 110
 ---

-## Site and page variables
+## Site, page and nav variables

 When a markdown file (or other supported content) is rendered, the Mako template receives a number of context variables as partly described above.
 A few of these